sweepai/.github/profile/README.md

 ## Getting started

-To try it out, head over to our forks of Create React App (https://github.com/sweepai/create-react-app/issues) and Langchain (https://github.com/sweepai/langchain/issues).
+To try it out, head over to our forks of Create React App (https://github.com/sweepai/create-react-app/issues) and MiniChain (https://github.com/sweepai/MiniChain/issues).
 Make a quick ticket and prefix the title with "Sweep:" (not case-sensitive) and watch the magic happen. 🚀🔮

 To install on your own repos, install at https://github.com/apps/sweep-ai.
 Then add the repository you want, make a quick ticket (e.g. writing tests), prepend the ticket with "Sweep:" and let Sweep handle the rest. 🛠️✅